-We believe it is important that our employees reflect the diversity of our professional hairstylist and consumer communities, and our focus on diversity, equity and inclusion remains a key differentiator in both our consumer strategy and internal culture.
-Our current Olaplex employees include former professional hairstylists whose unique perspectives and insights have helped us better understand our diverse consumer base and what matters to them.
-As a result of our efforts, we have created a diverse workplace environment where 78% of our employees identify as female and 39% identify as non-white as of December 31, 2023.
-Additionally, eight of the eleven members of our Board identify as female.
+We believe there is unity in diversity, and our mission is to create a culture that celebrates our bonds by embracing, elevating and empowering individuals from all backgrounds.
+It is important that our employees reflect the diversity of our professional hairstylist ("Pro") and consumer communities, and our focus on diversity, equity and inclusion remains a key factor in both our consumer strategy and internal culture.
+Our current Olaplex employees include former Pros whose unique perspectives and insights have helped us better understand our diverse consumer base and what matters to them.
+As a result of our efforts, we have created a diverse workplace environment where 80% of our U.S.-based employees identified as female and 39% identified as non-white as of December 31, 2024.
+Additionally, eight of the eleven members of our Board and the majority of our leadership team identify as female.
 We know through experience that different ideas, perspectives and backgrounds create a stronger and more creative work environment that can deliver better results.